 x1 : Distance travelled in miles

-x2: Wanting time in minutes
+x2: Waiting time in minutes

 We can determine all variables with certainty except for the waiting time.
 For each dataset we know the distance travelled and the time of the ride, so we can decompose the final fare by subtracting all the factors, until we get the waiting time x2 (in other words, solve the equation for x2).
 This is the dependent variable in our regression model that we want to estimate.
 We assume that the time of the day and the pick-up and drop-off spots are the independent variables which will have an impact on the waiting time.
 These variables should give us a clue about the typical traffic conditions between the neighborhoods at different times of the day.
 The exact coefficients will be determined with a regression and adjusted by additionally incoming data.
 Of course we have to recompose the price after estimating the waiting time, as this is our final output for the consumer.

 Prior to the regression we will have to cluster the drop-off and pick-up coordinates into small neighborhoods, as working with exact latitudes and longitudes would not deliver any further insights.
 One can as well treat the locations in a certain radius as the same pick-up or drop-off spot as the taxi fare should not change within this radius.
 We expect to have about 300 clusters, similarly to the zones contained in the datasets from 2016 on.